This tutorial will illustrate:

 The raw data is available as experiment number GSE1397 in the Gene Expression Omnibus.

-Data and associated files for this tutorial can be downloaded using this link - Gene Expression Analysis tutorial data.
+Data and associated files for this tutorial can be downloaded using this link - Gene Expression Analysis tutorial data (right-click the link and choose "Save Link As" to download the tutorial data).

 If you need additional assistance, please visit our support page to submit a help ticket or find phone numbers for regional support.